I've never really seen myself as a carer

 Some people won't feel willing or able to tell you when their mood has changed and what they need.
 This can make it really hard for you and it's understandable if you sometimes get things wrong.
 Over time you might find that you can interpret how they are feeling and what they need from their expressions and behaviour.

 You might also find it helpful to seek out online support from other people who have a mental health problem or who support someone else.
 For example, you could have a look at Mind's Elefriends community.

 They won't seek help – but their behaviour is making life a struggle

 If you feel that they need support but can't or won't reach out for help, and won't accept any help you offer, it's understandable to feel frustrated, distressed and powerless.

 It’s important to accept that there are always limits to what you can do to support them.
-Have a look at this information on what you can (and can't) do when someone can't or won't seek help.
-It also has a section on looking after yourself.
+Have a look at our information on what you can (and can't) do when someone can't or won't seek help.

 Sometimes you might feel that you recognise signs they are becoming unwell before they do.
 You could try and prepare for this by making a list of signs together while they are well.
 This can make things easier to talk about when you do notice things changing.
 You may need to decide together how they want you to help if they get ill again.